quentin-jaquier-sonarsource/AdvSWE_OASS/client/README.md

     - On Windows cmd: `client-env\Scripts\activate.bat`
     - On Windows PowerShell: `client-env\Scripts\Activate.ps1`
     - You should see your environment name in the shell (can confirm on Windows)
-2. Install the dependencies
+3. Install the dependencies
     - On the command line run `pip install -r requirements.txt`
-3. Run the app
+4. Run the app
     - On the command line run `uvicorn main:app --reload`
     - Make sure that you also have our service up and running locally (will change the implementation to use the Heroku instance later)
     - the `--reload` flag allows you to make changes to the app while it runs without having stop the app and restart it in order to see the changes
-3. Open the app
+5. Open the app
     - go to http://localhost:8000/docs in order to see the Swagger for all the endpoints
+6. Using the app
+    - Under the `Client Endpoints` section in the swagger, hit the `/clients/signup` to sign up as a client of the service.
+This should return back a token but you don't need to do anything with it.
+It will be stored in a temporary file on localhost
+    - Now that you're signed up and you have a token, all the other endpoints should work.
+If you try to access the other endpoints before signing up you should receive an error